Maximum Drawdown Threshold Indicator

 The Maximum Drawdown Threshold belongs to a group of risk indicators, meant to be analyzed on both daily and weekly timeframes.

-It quantify uninterrupted price weakness across multiple timeframes, delivering a concise and layered view of market stress.
+It quantifies uninterrupted price weakness across multiple timeframes, delivering a concise and layered view of market stress.
 This indicator is designed to identify periods of extreme undervaluation driven by panic, making it a powerful tool for spotting long-term entry opportunities.

 Mostly used on: MQL5, QuantConnect